Dunedan/django-lockdown/README.rst

     :alt: Downloads

-A simple Django reusable application for locking down an entire site (or particular views), with customizable date ranges and preview authorization.
+``django-lockdown`` is a reusable Django application for locking down an entire site (or particular views), with customizable date ranges and preview authorization.

 Installation
 ============